-To correct the missing reference, navigate to the Filter component.
-In order to clear the invalid reference to the missing component, the \\\\\\ icon has to be selected on the right side of the error policy drop-down list.
+reference to the missing component, the icon has to be selected on the right side of the error policy drop-down list.
 By clicking this icon, the configuration data is cleared from this selection.

-6.8.1.1.3.
+6.8.4.1.3.
 Port conflict